 About Our Service

-In your procedure, you'll be given a contrast dye before being positioned on an X-ray table.
-A continuous X-ray beam is passed through the body part and transmitted to a video monitor.
-This X-ray "movie" is just the start of getting the best care to help you heal.
+During your procedure, you'll be given a contrast dye before being positioned on an X-ray table.
+A continuous X-ray beam is passed through the body part and transmitted to a video monitor as an “X-ray movie."